ipspace/netlab/docs/module/vlan.md

 <!--
 * When the VLAN forwarding mode is set to *route*, the VLAN IP address is  assigned to the routed subinterface (see also [](module-vlan-creating-interfaces)).
 -->

-## Untested Bits

-* You should be able to use any module-specific attributes in VLAN definitions (global or node-level).
-No idea whether that works.
-* **vlan.trunk** dictionary does not support additional link- or node-level attributes yet.